Fort Crown Point: History

 The French built a fortress at Crown Point in the 1730s with 12 ft thick limestone walls named Fort Saint-Frédéric.
 British forces targeted it twice during the French and Indian War before the French destroyed it in the summer of 1759.

-The Crown Point fort was constructed by the British army under the command of Sir Jeffery Amherst following the capture of Carillon, a French fort to the south (which he renamed Ticonderoga) and the destruction of Fort St. Frédéric.
-Amherst used the construction of the fort as a means of keeping his men working through the winter of 1759 after pushing the French into modern Canada.
-Israel Putnam, who would later become a major general in the American Revolution, supervised much of the construction.
+The Crown Point fort was constructed by the British army under the command of Sir Jeffery Amherst following the capture of Carillon, a French fort to the south which he renamed Ticonderoga.
+Amherst used the construction of the fort as a means of keeping his men working through the winter of 1759 after pushing the French into Canada.
+Israel Putnam supervised much of the construction; he become a general in the American Revolutionary War.
 According to archaeologist David R. Starbuck, Crown Point was "the greatest British military installation ever raised in North America."

 The fort was never directly assaulted.
-Mostly built after the threat of French invasion had ended, it was used largely for staging rather than as a position in its own right.
+It was completed after the threat of French invasion had ended and was used largely for staging rather than as a military position.
 On April 21, 1773, a chimney fire broke out in the soldier's barracks.
 It quickly spread, burning for days.
-In May 1774, British military engineer John Montresor described the fort (post fire) with the following words: "the conflagration of the late fort has rendered it an amazing useless mass of earth only".
+In May 1774, British military engineer John Montresor described the fort after the fire: "the conflagration of the late fort has rendered it an amazing useless mass of earth only".
 Montresor proposed expanding and improving one of the outworks rather than attempting to repair the main fort.

 After the French and Indian War, the British left a skeletal force at the fort.
 They quickly yielded to Capt.
-Seth Warner and 100 Green Mountain Boys, a Patriot American militia, on May 12, 1775 in the battle of Crown Point at the start of the Revolutionary War.
+Seth Warner and 100 Green Mountain Boys on May 12, 1775 in the battle of Crown Point at the start of the Revolutionary War.
 The Americans captured 111 cannons from the British at Crown Point, and transported 29 to Boston for the defense of Boston Harbor.

 The fort was used as a staging ground by Benedict Arnold during the Revolution for his navy on Lake Champlain.
-After the destruction of that navy in 1776 during the Battle of Valcour Island, the fort was abandoned to the British in 1777 after the failure of the patriot Invasion of Canada.
-In 1780 the British abandoned the fort and, following their success in the Revolution, the United States had no need for it, so left it to deteriorate.
+That was destroyed in 1776 during the Battle of Valcour Island, and the fort was abandoned to the British in 1777 after the failure of the patriot Invasion of Canada.
+The British abandoned the fort in 1780, and the United States had no need for it and left it to deteriorate.

-The large earthen walls of the Fort are still visible today in the 21st century.
+The large earthen walls are still visible today.
 The fire of April 1773 had entirely destroyed the log and earth fortress.
 The stone ruins of two barracks buildings at the site are being preserved.
 The fort was declared a National Historic Landmark in 1968.